 Quick Look: Nintendo Selects Pikmin 2

-In Pikmin you play as Captain Olimar, exploring an unknown planet filled with creatures called Pikmin.
+In Pikmin you play as Captain Olimar, exploring an unknown planet filled with the Pikman creatures.
 Once you get on the planet, you have to use the few Pikmin you have to bring back items to their home, the onion.
-Once you bring the items back they get converted into more Pikmin for you to pluck out of the ground.
-The whole aim of the game is to collect valuable items so you can help the President pay off his debt.
+Once they bring the items back they get converted into more Pikmin for you to pluck out of the ground.
+The whole aim of the game is to collect valuable items so you can help the President pay off his debt..

-Pikmin are plant-animal hybrid type of creatures that have specific characteristics.
+Pikmin are plant-animal hybrid type creatures that have specific characteristics.
 Pikmin 2 has 5 types of species of Pikmin, red, yellow, blue, purple and white.
-Red is fire, yellow are electric, blue are water, purple are strength and white are resistant to poison.
+Red are fire, yellow are electric, blue are water, purple are strength and white are resistant to poison.

 Unlike Pikmin 1, there isn’t a time limit in Pikmin 2 so you are free to explore the worlds trying to collect everything you want.
-However, you still have to avoid being out too late before the sunset.
+However, you still have to avoid being out too late after sunset.
 Once night time hits, you have to run back to your ship to avoid the nocturnal predators.
-For some this might be a little bit easier for them, however for me personally I prefer being able to spend as much time as I want in Pikmin.
-I feel less stress and anxious about completing the level in a timely fashion, so removing the time limit is a definite plus for us players who don’t want to feel rushed.
+This might be a little bit easier for some, personally, I prefer being able to spend as much time as I want in Pikmin.
+I feel less stressful and anxious, completing the level in a timely fashion, so removing the time limit is a definite plus for the players who don’t want to feel rushed.
 The game also features sub levels within levels which are caves.
-If you do decide to go into a cave, there is no time that passes by so you’re safe to take your time and explore.
+If you do decide to go into a cave, there is no time that passes so you’re safe to take your time and explore.

 If you’re unfamiliar with how New Play Control!
-Pikmin worked, you moved around Captain Olimar with the Nunchuck, used the Z button to recentre the camera and aimed with the Wii Remote to decide where you want to throw Pikmin.
+Pikmin worked, you moved Captain Olimar around with the Nunchuck, used the Z button to recenter the camera and aimed with the Wii Remote to decide where you want to throw Pikmin.
 The same controls are featured in Pikmin 2, however there is a bit more.
-In Pikmin 2, you now have control of Captain Olimar’s companion — Louie.
+In Pikmin 2, you now have control of Captain Olimar’s companion, Louie.
 You can alternate between both Louie and Captain Olimar by pressing the minus button the Wii Remote.
-As you progress further in the game, levels have you using both and dividing the Pikmin among both Olimar and Louie.
+As you progress further into the game, levels have you using both and dividing the Pikmin among both Olimar and Louie.

 Challenge mode is unlocked later on from the single player game.
 This game is played either co-operatively or by ones self.
-Each level takes place in caves with different amount of levels, and the objective here is to find a key for a treasure.
-Once you find this key you can access the next sub-level, within a specified time limit.
+Each level takes place in caves with different amounts of levels.
+The objective here is to find a key for a treasure.
+Once you find this key you can access the next sub-level within a specified time limit.
 This might be something you’d want to do if you miss the time limit from the original.
 However, if you’re anxious I don’t recommend this mode.
 The player who completes the level when exiting out of the cave is scored based on the treasures collected, the survived Pikmin and the time taken to finish.